krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 pull request with thoughts, suggestions or feedback.

 In this document, we'll motivate and introduce the key ideas in the calculus
-informally, with lots of highly simplified examples and allusions to
+informally, with lots of highly evocative examples and simplifications to
 illustrate concepts.

 It is aimed squarely at the non-technical reader.
 We'll also continue with